 - All exams will be administered on e-Learning.
-The exams will be made available on the scheduled day between 12 a.m. and 11:59 p.m (generally open for two days).
+The exams will be made available for two days, and due by 11:59pm by the scheduled due date listed on the schedule.
 The exams will be timed, but you will be able to use notes.
 You must complete the exam by the end of the open period. - Exams must be taken at the scheduled time; there will be no makeup exams.
 Exceptions will be made only in the case of incapacitating illness or other university-approved absence.
-In such cases, you must provide Dr. Bogart with written documentation from an appropriate authority at least 24 hours before the exam or as soon as possible thereafter. - DRC (Disability Resource Center) student accommodations should be provided to the Instructor by the end of SEPTEMBER and a one-on-one meeting is recommended with Dr. Bogart.
+In such cases, you must provide Dr. Bogart with written documentation from an appropriate authority at least 24 hours before the exam or as soon as possible thereafter. - DRC (Disability Resource Center) student accommodations should be provided to the Instructor by the end of JANUARY and a one-on-one meeting is recommended with Dr. Bogart.